oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 - prefix `.` = this inlining tree node is present and unchanged in both compilations (identity)
 - prefix `-` = this inlining tree node is present in the 1st compilation but absent in the 2nd compilation (deletion)
 - prefix `+` = this inlining tree node is absent in the 1st compilation but present in the 2nd compilation (insertion)
-- prefix `*` = this inlining tree node is present int both compilations but the inlining decisions are different (relabelling)
+- prefix `*` = this inlining tree node is present in both compilations but the inlining decisions are different (relabelling)

 Provided that there 2 kinds of inlining tree nodes with respect to the inlining decision (inlined and not inlined),